ETHZ-repositories/Ksat_database_2020/README.md

   - [Ksat PTF developed for Lab measurements soil samples using RF](#ksat-ptf-developed-for-lab-measurements-soil-samples-using-rf)
   - [Lab PTF tested on field dataset](#lab-ptf-tested-on-field-dataset)
+  - [Connect Ksat dataset with Ksat metadata](#connect-ksat-dataset-with-ksat-metadata)
+  - [Connect Ksat dataset with climate zones and pedological unit](#connect-ksat-dataset-with-climate-zones-and-pedological-unit)

-We prepared a comprehensive global compilation of measured Ksat training point data (N= 13,267) called “SoilKsatDB” by importing, quality controlling and standardizing tabular data from existing soil profile databases and legacy reports.
+We prepared a comprehensive global compilation of measured Ksat training point data (N= 13,267) called “SoilKsatDB” by importing, quality controlling, and standardizing tabular data from existing soil profile databases and legacy reports.
 The SoilKsatDB was used to develop the pedotransfer functions (PTFs) for temperate climate region and lab-based measured soil samples.
 These PTFs were applied to tropical climate region and field-based measurements, respectively to evaluate the suitability for other regions.
 Here, the objective of this report to show the methods used to develop the PTFs with R code and stepwise description.
+This document also shows that how we connect the Ksat dataset with metadata and climate zone dataset.

 SoilKsatDB [link](https://doi.org/10.5281/zenodo.3752721)